googlefonts/how-to-hint-complex-script-variable-fonts/README.md

 **(3) Control program only:** This option is similar to number 1 above, and has the same requirements for the inclusion of Latin glyph set.
 Using the control program only Autohinting option, is used when the intent is to add hinting to the font from scratch, via the graphical hinting interface or by writing the High Level VTT Talk by hand.
 The Control Program option will generate, a simple CVT Table, Font Program and will generate glyph program code for composite glyphs.
 Hinting code for the unique glyphs in the font will not be added.

-## Introduction

-When thinking about adding hinting to any Variable font, it is a good idea to ask a few questions first.
-How does hinting work in modern environments?
-What value can hinting add?
-Is hinting suitable for my font?
-The first two questions are answered in the longer VTT Variable font Hinting document, referenced at the beginning, which gives an overview of the current rendering technologies and the main benefits of modern hinting, with a focus on Variable Font Hinting.
-The third question can be answered by a series of tests and proofing in VTT.

-As an example of Hinting complex script Variable fonts, we will be looking at adding and fine tuning hinting for some key representative glyphs in the Noto Devanagari Serif Variable font.
-The workflow and concepts discussed for the Devanagari font, can be used for other complex script Variable fonts.

 **Is hinting suitable for my font?**
 Once you know more about what hinting is capable of, you can then ask a few questions about the font itself.
 Is the font intended for reading at smaller sizes or is it primarily a Display font, intended for use at larger sizes?
 If the latter, is hinting really needed?
 What benefits can I expect by adding hinting?
 How complex are the outline shapes?
 Many complex scripts fonts can benefit from hinting particularly at smaller sizes.
 For some scripts, such as Chinese, Japanese and Korean for example, the complexity of the outlines makes it impossible to apply hints that will benefit smaller sizes.
 Once there are enought pixels at larger sizes, hinting can help to sharpen common horizontal strokes and reduce blur.
 Every font should be evaluated to begin with to determine the most appropriate hinting stragety.